-1.1 Minimal election security requirements
+Minimal election security requirements

+Evidence-based elections

-Evidence-based elections "The principle of 'evidence-based elections' is that... election officials should not only find the true winner(s) of an election, but... also provide the electorate convincing evidence that they did."
-[6, 91]This compelling requirement implies both that the election system must be auditable (meaning it creates an evidence trail that can be checked to confirm that each relevant part of the system is functioning correctly as intended) and that any given election run using that system must be audited (meaning that that evidence trail is actually checked in that given instance).5 Auditability alone isn't enough, and must be accompanied by auditing to be effective: auditability without auditing is like collecting receipts so you can check your credit card bill, then never checking the receipts against the bill.
-In short (paraphrasing [91]), auditability + auditing \Rightarrow evidence-based election.
+"The principle of 'evidence-based elections' is that... election officials should not only find the true winner(s) of an election, but... also provide the electorate convincing evidence that they did" [31, 32].
+This compelling requirement implies both that the election system must be auditable (meaning it creates an evidence trail that can be checked to confirm that each relevant part of the system is functioning correctly as intended) and that any given election run using that system must be audited (meaning that that evidence trail is actually checked in that given instance).
+Auditability alone isn't enough, and must be accompanied by auditing to be effective: auditability without auditing is like collecting receipts so you can check your credit card bill, then never checking the receipts against the bill.
+In short (paraphrasing [32]), auditability + auditing $\Rightarrow$ evidence-based election.

-Next, we highlight five minimal - necessary but insufficient - requirements for secure elections in an evidence-based framework: (1) ballot secrecy; (2) software independence; (3) voter-verifiable ballots; (4) contestability; and (5) auditing.
+Next, we highlight five minimal-necessary but insufficient requirements for secure elections in an evidence-based framework: (i) ballot secrecy; (ii) software independence; (iii) voter-verifiable ballots; (iv) contestability; and (v) auditing.

-1. The secret ballot Ballot secrecy is essential to combat voter corruption and coercion.
-As the U.S. Supreme Court has put it, "a widespread and time-tested consensus demonstrates that [ballot secrecy] is necessary in order to serve... compelling interests in preventing voter intimidation and election fraud."
-[19] Protecting ballot secrecy provides a strong and simple protection against coercion and vote selling: if you cannot be sure how anyone else voted, this removes your incentive to pay them or threaten them to vote the way you'd like.6 Indeed, election law scholars have noted that "[b]ribery of voters was far and away the greatest impediment to the integrity of elections before the introduction of the secret ballot, a fact well known not only to historians but to readers of great 19th century fiction"7 [61].
+The secret ballot.
+Ballot secrecy is essential to combat voter corruption and coercion.
+As the US Supreme Court has put it, "a widespread and time-tested consensus demonstrates that [ballot secrecy] is necessary in order to serve... compelling interests in preventing voter intimidation and election fraud" [33].
+Protecting ballot secrecy provides a strong and simple protection against coercion and vote selling: if you cannot be sure how anyone else voted, this removes your incentive to pay them or threaten them to vote the way you'd like.
+Indeed, election law scholars have noted that "[b]ribery of voters was far and away the greatest impediment to the integrity of elections before the introduction of the secret ballot, a fact well known not only to historians but to readers of great 19th century fiction" [34].

-2. Software independence Software independence [77, 79] is the property that an undetected change or error in a system's software cannot cause an undetectable change in the election outcome.
-Software independence is a key property to ensure auditability of the casting, collecting, tallying components of election systems.
-And even beyond ensuring that any errors that occur are detectable, software independence also reduces the likelihood of large-scale errors or attacks occuring in the first place: software-based systems are much more susceptible to scalable failure than non-software-based systems (as discussed more in §2).
+Software independence.
+Software independence [35, 36] is the property that an undetected change or error in a system's software cannot cause an undetectable change in the election outcome.
+Software independence is a key property to ensure auditability of the casting, collecting, and tallying components of election systems.
+And even beyond ensuring that any errors that occur are detectable, software independence also reduces the likelihood of large-scale errors or attacks occurring in the first place: software-based systems are much more susceptible to "scalable" failure than non-software-based systems (as discussed more under "Vulnerabilities of electronic voting systems" below).
 For example, a remote programmer changing a line of code could in principle change millions of electronic ballots in milliseconds, whereas changing millions of paper ballots requires physical access and one-by-one handling.